websanco/liferay-learn/docs/dxp/latest/en/building-applications/tooling/other-tools/liferay-cli-tool.md

 liferay deploy
 ```

-When you run this task for the first time, it asks for your Liferay installation's directory so it can deploy to it, and stores the answer in `.liferay.json` file in your project's folder.
-Change the directory configured in this file to change where this command deploys to.
+When you run this task for the first time, it asks for your Liferay installation's directory so it can deploy to it, and stores the answer in a `.liferay.json` file in your project's folder.
+Change the directory configured in this file to change the deployment location.

 ## Clearing Out a Project's Build Files

-You may need to clean files from previous builds when out-of-date artifacts would interfere with your builds.
-The `clean` command deletes the `build/` and `dist/` created by the [`build`](#building-a-project) and [`deploy`](#deploying-a-project) commands.
+Use the `clean` command to delete the `build/` and `dist/` created by the [`build`](#building-a-project) and [`deploy`](#deploying-a-project) commands when out-of-date artifacts would interfere with your builds.

 Run this command from your project's directory to remove these folders: